How can Oolong tea help type 2 diabetes patients?

 What is so special about Oolong tea?

-The leaves of Camelia Sinensis plant contains certain enzymes which produce a chemical reaction known as oxidation.
+The leaves of the Camellia Sinensis plant contains certain enzymes which produce a chemical reaction known as oxidation.
 This process gradually turns the leaves into a darker colour.
 Black tea is obtained from the complete oxidation of these leaves.
-However, the oolong tea leaves can have different colours post-processing based on the varying levels of oxidation.
+However, the Oolong tea leaves can have different colours post-processing based on the varying levels of oxidation.
 It can be greenish or slightly brown.

 This partial oxidation process renders many nutrients in Oolong tea.
 Few of them are Fluorides, Manganese, Potassium, Sodium, Magnesium, and caffeine.

 Apart from that, Oolong tea is also extremely rich in antioxidants and polyphenols.
 The polyphenols present in more quantity are theaflavins, thearubigins, and EGCG.
 These polyphenols are responsible for huge benefits from Oolong tea.
 It also has theanine, an amino acid which is known to create a calming and relaxing effect on the mind.

 The biggest concern for diabetic patients is that they need to control their blood sugar levels and diet plays an important role in that.
 The polyphenols present in oolong tea are known to keep the blood sugar levels and insulin levels in control.
 Not only this, but Oolong tea is also known to increase the overall insulin sensitivity.

 A detailed study and research were conducted by the American Diabetes Association in which the effect of oolong tea for type 2 diabetes.
 More specifically, it wanted to study the effect of oolong tea on glucose levels.